 The Abominable Showman is fast out of the starting gate with “We Want Action” and “Raging Eyes.”
 After that, Lowe turns surprisingly serious on tracks like “Time Wounds All Heels” and “Wish You Were Here.”
 The album closes on a curious (for Lowe) note: “How Do You Talk to an Angel” even has strings.

-He returned to form on Nick Lowe and His Cowboy Outfit (which actually features almost the same band as on the preceding album).
+He returned to form on Nick Lowe and His Cowboy Outfit (which actually features almost the same band as on the preceding album: Paul Carrack, ex-Ducks Deluxe guitarist Martin Belmont and drummer Bobby Irwin, plus some guests).
 Nick characteristically tries on a variety of pop disguises, from Tex-Mex (“Half a Boy and Half a Man”) to ’50s instrumental (“Awesome”).
-Don’t take the LP title too seriously; on a good day, Lowe takes nothing seriously.
+Don’t take the LP title at face value; on a good day, Lowe takes nothing seriously.

 16 All-Time Lowes is a compilation of his early solo work, from “So It Goes” and “Heart of the City” through “When I Write the Book.”
 Of special interest: precise musician credits for each track.
 Statisticians (and those who feel Lowe’s quality level has been steadily waning) should note that almost half of these songs appeared on his first album.
 Nicks Knack is a complementary collection of another 16 tracks, including Rockpile’s “Now and Always,” a rare B-side (“Basing Street”) and a balanced selection of mostly second-string material from Lowe’s pre-Cowboy Outfit albums.
 While the American release of the 25- (or 27-) song Basher is understandable since the first two never came out in the States, its British issue (with track differences in all three formats) is utterly inexplicable.
 Nitpickers’ treat: the American sleeve inadvertently refers to the first album as Jesus of Cool.